swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 Now that DVC has been setup, you can add files to DVC.

 Try to add the experiment data.
-Warning, it will fail.
+Spoiler: it will fail.

 ```sh title="Execute the following command(s) in a terminal"
 # Try to add the experiment data to DVC